iivanov95/Java_Advanced/README.md

 # Java_Advanced
- A repo containing exercises from the Programming Fundamentals with Java course at SoftUni
+ A repo containing exercises from the Java Advanced course at SoftUni